Prescriptions

 Repeat Prescriptions

-With the agreement of your GP you can get further supplies of regular medicines without having to be seen by a doctor every time.
+With the agreement of your GP, you can get repeat supplies of regular medicines without having to see a doctor every time.

 • In person – hand your repeat slip in at reception with the required items clearly marked.